Analysis of Divide & Conquer strategies for the 0-1 Minimization Knapsack Problem: Strategies and Heuristic Method

 \subsection{Random Setting}

-A \textsc{Random Setting Algorithm} generates lists of rooms according to certain parameters defined by the user, namely the number of rooms, the distribution of its capacities (Uniform, Poisson, Binomial) and the occupancy fraction of students with respect to total capacity of the rooms; the occupancy fraction $ o $ will vary between $ 0.5 $ and $ 0.9 $, this will guarantee the hypotheses of (iv) \textsc{Theorem} \ref{Thm Feasibility of DC} are satisfied.
-If $ \upc $ denotes the random variable having the capacity of the rooms, the code uses the following parameters for the distributions \begin{enumerate}[(i)] \item \textbf{Uniform}.
-Posible sizes $ [40, 120]\cap \N $ i.e., $ \prob (\upc = n) = \dfrac{1}{80} $, for $ n \in [40, 120]\cap \N $.
+A \textsc{Random Setting Algorithm} generates lists of eligible items according to certain parameters defined by the user, namely the number of items, the distribution of its capacities (Uniform, Poisson, Binomial) and the demand-capacity fraction $ o $; which will range between $ 0.5 $ and $ 0.9 $, this will guarantee the hypotheses of (iv) \textsc{Theorem} \ref{Thm DC feasibility} are satisfied.
+If $ \upc $ denotes the random variable having the capacity of the eligible items, the code uses the following parameters for the distributions \begin{enumerate}[(i)] \item \textbf{Uniform}.
+Range sizes $ [40, 120]\cap \N $ i.e., $ \prob (\upc = n) = \dfrac{1}{80} $, for $ n \in [40, 120]\cap \N $.